 The concrete parking lot in several areas has crumbled beyond repair, replacing the parking lot with asphalt will require removing all concrete and establishing a base, estimated for this lot are around \$150k, an alternative is to replace the concrete in front of the north bays and seal cracks where possible.
-Ahtanum Road is a major thoroughfare through our District making Station 52 an ideal station for a sign/reader board.
-Building permits for residential homes in the western part of Station 52's area needs to be monitored to determine if/when enough development will take place to staff a station west of the current location.
+Building permits for residential homes in the western part of Station 52's area needs to be monitored to determine if/when enough development will take place to staff a station west of the current location or if a station would increase development in the area.
 If a large development was planned for the area consideration should be given to imposing an impact fee for a parcel of land to build a fire station.